rioter00/MAGD487/ResumeBuilding.md

 - Have someone else to look at your resume.

-- Do no use abbreviations.
+- Do not use abbreviations.
+Don't assume your reader will recognize acronyms or abbreviations.

 - Be concise.
+Be honest.

-Use bullet points to stay organized.
+- Use bullet points to stay organized.
 Larger sections should not have bullets.

 - Most resumes are one pages.

-- Print your resumes on quality white or slightly off-white paper.
+- Print your resumes on white or slightly off-white color paper.

 - Your attention to details will be evident to readers.
 Your lack of due diligence could be viewed in a poor light.